-Using this approach, in 2016 we declared a total of 130 villages in India as avoidable blindness free, reaching a total of 1,010!
+Using this approach, in 2018 we declared a total of 452 villages in India as avoidable blindness free, reaching a total of 1,010!

 Another way we work at the community level is through Vision Centres.
 These permanent facilities are located at strategic locations and provide services like:

 In Kenya and Zambia, our community development takes a different form.
 In communities like Ongata Naado, we work with villagers to drill wells that provide clean water.
 Not only does water improve sanitation which helps prevent blinding trachoma, but it improves enrollment in schools, improves nutrition, provides economic activity, and more.

 Do you want to help us transform a community?
 Adopt a community’s eye care needs.